farisizia/farisizia/README.md

 # 👋 Hi, I'm Faris Izzi Asrori

+Learning how to test things, break things (on purpose), and make the web a better place.
+Currently playing around with Cypress, Katalon, and some web tech like Laravel and Tailwind.
+Into bugs, clean UIs, and a good cup of coffee.

 🎓 Fresh Graduate in Software Engineering from Telkom University
 💻 Interested in Quality Assurance, Automation Testing, and Web Development
 📚 Currently learning Katalon Studio and Cypress